 Students in 1st half-term courses can make grade elections between March 20 and April 2.

-Instructions for making P/N grade elections will be provided in March.
+Instructions for making H/P/N grade elections will be provided in March.

-Students who already have made grade elections for spring 2021 will be contacted by the Office of the Registrar with further instructions.
+Students who already have made grade elections for Spring 2021 were contacted by the Office of the Registrar and given details of the change.

 Students are strongly encouraged to consult with their academic advisor and course instructor before making a decision to be aware of any implications on future plans.
 Please be aware of the details of this grading exception.

 If you wish to request H/P/N grading for a prerequisite course that requires a grade of C or higher in order to progress, then you should complete the course and receive a final grade.
-After the final grade is posted, you may then complete a petition to request a H/P/N grade by January 8, 2021, if you wish to replace their course letter grade with a H/P/NC grade.
-This will ensure that if you have grades of C or better in prerequisite courses can progress while not impacting their GPA calculation.
+After the final grade is posted, you may then complete a petition to request a H/P/N grade by January 8, 2021, if you wish to replace your course letter grade with a H/P/N grade.
+This will ensure that if you have grades of C or better in prerequisite courses, you can progress while not impacting your GPA calculation.

 The use of the H grade designation will signify that you have passed, with a C or above, and will have satisfied progression (prerequisite) requirements.
 This grade designation is limited to the 2020-2021 academic year only.